 Enhancing Professional Development Through Virtual Collaboration

 Following the completion of their in-person Professional Development Experiences (PDEs) in September 2023, Mandela Washington Fellows had the option to continue collaborating with their Host Organizations after returning home through the new PDE Virtual Extension, which ran through the end of November.
 This extension allowed Fellows and Hosts to finish ongoing projects, work on Reciprocal Exchange applications, or pilot Host Organization programs in the Fellow’s home country.
-Fellows reported completing extension projects on various topics, including sustainable agriculture, STEM education, transitional justice, and mental health support.
+Fellows reported completing extension projects on various topics, including sustainable agriculture, STEM education, and transitional justice.
 Learn more below about some of these extension projects implemented by the 2023 PDE Fellows.

 Improving Agriculture Outcomes for Farmers in Benin